tanmaygupta01/Chat-App/README.md

 # Chat-App

-Real time Chatting Application built using Socket.io and NodeJs where multiple users can join a room and chat with each other.
+Real time Chatting Application built using Socket.io and NodeJs where multiple users can join a room (from apool of rooms) and chat with each other.
-Users also have facility of joining other rooms and will be notified if a New User joins or if a Current User Leaves